pfreney/Apple-II-Joystick-and-Paddles-tester/README.md

 Power is supplied by a standard USB charger and a 5-volt USC-C cable.

 The core of the assembly is an Arduino mini.\
-Information is displayed on a 0.96-inch screen, more than sufficient for this application.\
+Information is displayed on a 0.96-inch screen, which is more than sufficient for this application.\
 The idea is to display a small cross according to the position of the joysticks.\
 Horizontal and vertical mathematical positions are shown, as is the status of push-buttons PB0 and PB1.\
 Two additional small LEDs light up when the buttons are pressed.